alphagov/govuk-shielded-vulnerable-people-service/README.md

     government design system js files currently) and places them in `vulnerable_people_form/static`.

+  - `Procfile`: This file contains a gunicorn command, intended for use in production by CloudFoundry.
+It is also possible to run it using a Procfile runner.

+  - `runtime.txt`: A file containing the version of python that CloudFoundry will use to run the application with.

 ## AWS integration

 This app persists and retrieves form responses from an Amazon Aurora RDS